MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 `null`

-If `dockedComment` is not specified, the MicroStrategy Library default behavior is used.
+If `dockedComment` is not specified, the Strategy Library default behavior is used.

 #### Sample